Invertible Manifold Learning for Dimension Reduction: Proposed Method

 where $\{\beta^{(l)}\}$ are loss weights.
 The target dimension $s_{l}$ can be set heuristically.

-\textbf{Linear transformation head.}\quad We use the linear transformation head to achieve the linear compression step in our NLDR process, which is a transformation between the orthogonal basis of high dimension and lower dimension.
+\paragraph{Linear transformation head.} We use the linear transformation head to achieve the linear compression step in our NLDR process, which is a transformation between the orthogonal basis of high dimension and lower dimension.
 Thus, we apply the row orthogonal constraint to $W_{L}$.

-\textbf{LIS loss.}\quad Since the linear DR is applied at the end of the NLDR process, we apply LIS constraint to preserve the local geometric properties.
+\paragraph{LIS loss.} Since the linear DR is applied at the end of the NLDR process, we apply \textit{locally isometric smoothness} (LIS) constraint \cite{2020-MLDL} to preserve the local geometric properties.
 Take the LIS loss in the $l$-th layer as an example: